revk/ESP32-GFX/README.md

 If using the `GFX_7SEG_SMALL_DOT` flag, a trailing `C` or `F` character is superscript (for temperatures).

+There are various options including italic, dotty, blocky, etc.

 #### `gfx_line`

 A number of extra functions exist - these are being updated and new functions added.